paradise-fi/RoFI/doc/intro/compiling.rst

    target creates e.g., `.stl` files for printing, ZIP packages containing gerber files for PCB production, bill-of-materials, etc.

--  **firmware**: Firmware for the microcontrollers on hardware modules.
+-  **stm32**: Firmware for the microcontrollers on hardware modules based on STM32 microcontrollers.
 This does not include the RoFI programs.
 Think of this as the part of the hardware, that just have to be build separately.

--  **rofiFirmware**: The actual programs that are deployed to the RoFI modules.
+-  **esp32**: The actual programs that are deployed to the RoFI modules.

 -  **doc**: This documentation.